pierrejay/esp32-tailbridge/README.md

 - **You need fine-grained access control**: Tailscale ACLs can be applied to individual ESP32 devices
 - **You want to scale to many devices**: Better isolation and management for large deployments

-## A Note About the Complex Method & Help Wanted!
+## A Note about the "complex method" (multiple Tailscale instances)

 Just a heads up — I built the complex method as a fun weekend project, and while it works, it's definitely not production-ready yet.
-It doesn't survive server reboots (oops!), and you'll need to manually restart everything if your server goes down.
+It doesn't survive server reboots, and you'll need to manually restart everything if your server goes down.
 Also worth noting: this works great with the official Tailscale service, but I've had some trouble getting it to play nicely with custom Headscale setups.
-I'm not sure exactly why, and honestly don't have the time to spend hours debugging it.
-If anyone figures out the Headscale compatibility issues, I'd love to hear about it!
+I'm not sure exactly why, and honestly don't have the time to spend hours debugging it so I suggest the "simple method" that will work reliably in this case even if it's less flexible.

 If you're actually using this and find it useful, I'd love some help making it more robust!
-The core idea works great, but it needs some love to become something you'd actually want to run in production.
-If you're interested in adding systemd services, better error handling, or just general improvements — please jump in!
+The core idea works great, but it needs some work to become something you'd actually want to run in production.
+If you're interested, please jump in!
 I'd be super grateful for any contributions.
 This was mostly a "let's see if this works" kind of project that turned out to be pretty handy, but could be so much better with a few more hands on deck.

 ## Conclusion